rathishvbr/gitpackager/support/README.md

 ## init1.5.sh

-The init1.5.sh script helps to update latest version of our cloud agent(`gulpd`) and its configuration(`gulp.conf`) file in the virtual machine auto-magically.
+The init1.5.sh script helps to update latest version of our cloud agent(`gulpd`) and its configuration(`gulp.conf`) file in the virtual machine images that `MegamVertice` provides auto-magically.

-Replace nsqd and scylla ipaddress from localhost to server ipaddress in this file.

-Put init1.5.sh script file into your OpenNebula template FILES location and change file mode to 0755.

 ## To use the init1.5.sh